shortdoom/immunefi-terminal/README.md

 `./setup.sh`

+Remember to activate your selected python interpreter in the vscode terminal.

 ## Running the Dashboard

 Execute `python run.py` to initialize the database.
 This will serve you a dashboard at `127.0.0.1:8001`.